Tahoma National Cemetery

 VA regulations 38 CFR 1.218 prohibit the carrying of firearms (either openly or concealed), explosives or other dangerous or deadly weapons while on VA property, except for official purposes, such as military funeral honors.
 Possession of firearms on any property under the charge and control of VA is prohibited.
 Offenders may be subject to a fine, removal from the premises, or arrest.

 Tahoma National Cemetery was established Nov.
 11, 1993, and opened for interments on Oct.
 1, 1997.
 The cemetery was dedicated on Sept.
 26, 1997.
 A small expansion projects was completed in March 2006, the $6 million project included over 12,000 new columbarium niches, more than 5,000 pre-placed crypts, road improvements, new signage, a third committal shelter and a third funeral cortege lane at the Public Information Center.
 Phase II expansion project was completed June 2014, the $24 million project included over 14,000 new columbarium niches, more than 9,000 pre-placed crypts, more than 6,000 in-ground garden cremation sites, two memorial walls and an ossuary.
 Two new roads for accessing the new burial sections were constructed using permeable asphalt.
 The three new columbarium complexes contain rain gardens and bio swales to help mitigate the need for storm water runoff and retention ponds.

 Monument and Memorials

-A Blue Star Memorial is located north of the Public Information Center.
+A Blue Star Memorial is located south of the Public Information Center.
 The marker was originally part of a banner that families displayed in their homes during the 1940s to signify that they had a loved one fighting in World War II.
 Today, the marker honors all veterans.

 Medal of Honor Recipients